A special girl turns sweet sixteen 4842 miles away from home

 Morgan, being “one of the girls” picked a chair and resolutely refused to leave the party.
 Each time I shooed her off she circled the table and jumped right back on her chair.

 I can’t tell you how wonderful it was to have a mass of giggling, laughing teens here and I think the energy was really good for the spirit of the house especially after the disaster and during the full-swing-ahead renovations.
+I’m sure I would have had the same fun on a baja party bus, but this was quite wonderful as well.

 Little prezzies were given and received,